-The Women's Empowerment Principles offer guidance for businesses looking to empower women in the workplace, marketplace and community.
-The Principles emphasize the business case for corporate factors into the selection and management action to promote gender equality and women's empowerment and are informed by real-life business practices and input from around the globe.
+The Women's Empowerment Principles

+offer guidance for businesses looking to empower women in the workplace, marketplace and community.
+The Principles emphasize the business case for corporate action to promote gender equality and women's empowerment and are informed by real-life business practices and input from around the globe.
 IG Wealth Management, Mackenzie Investments and Investment Planning Counsel are signatories.